blacknon/hwatch/README.md

         hwatch [OPTIONS] <command>...

     ARGS:
         <command>...

     OPTIONS:
+        -B, --beep
-        -B, --beep                     beep if command has a change result -c, --color                    interpret ANSI color and style sequences --mouse                    enable mouse wheel support.
+                beep if command has a change result

+            --mouse
+                enable mouse wheel support.
 With this option, copying text with your terminal may be harder.
 Try holding the Shift key.

+        -A, --aftercommand <after_command>
+                Executes the specified command if the output changes.
+Information about changes is stored in json format in environment variable ${HWATCH_DATA}.

+        -c, --color
+                interpret ANSI color and style sequences

+        -d, --differences
-        -d, --differences              highlight changes between updates
+                highlight changes between updates

+        -t, --no-title
-        -t, --no-title                 hide the UI on start.
+                hide the UI on start.
 Use `t` to toggle it.

+        -N, --line-number
-        -N, --line-number              show line number
+                show line number

+            --no-help-banner
+                hide the "Display help with h key" message

+        -x, --exec
-            --no-help-banner           hide the "Display help with h key" message -x, --exec                     Run the command directly, not through the shell.
+                Run the command directly, not through the shell.
 Much like the `-x` option of the watch command.

-        -l, --logfile <logfile>        logging file
+        -l, --logfile <logfile>
+                logging file

-        -s, --shell <shell_command>    shell to use at runtime. can  also insert the command to the location specified by {COMMAND}. [default: "sh -c"] -n, --interval <interval>      seconds to wait between updates [default: 2] -h, --help                     Print help information
+        -s, --shell <shell_command>
+                shell to use at runtime. can  also insert the command to the location specified by {COMMAND}. [default: "sh -c"]

+        -n, --interval <interval>
+                seconds to wait between updates [default: 2]

+        -h, --help
+                Print help information

+        -V, --version
-        -V, --version                  Print version information
+                Print version information

 watch window keybind